irshadshalu/irshadshalu.github.io/_posts/2024-04-16-the-last-dream.md

 _"Stop bothering me, I know you're not real and that I'm dreaming."_

-He told her while twisting and turning in his sleep.
-Furiously sweating as his eyelids flicked fastly in rhythm with his heartbeats.
+He asked her while twisting and turning in his sleep.
+He was furiously sweating as his eyelids flicked fast in rhythm with his heartbeats.
 It was the fourth time that night.
 He kept trying, trying to fall asleep only to be awakened by a different nightmare.
 Weirdly enough, the person in those remained the same.